softwaresaved/byte-sized-rse/episodes/43-repo-issue-fixing.md

 Once we select propose changes, this change is submitted and our new branch, with that fix, is created And scrolling down, we can see our change highlighted

-QUESTION: who’s managed to commit their fix to a new branch?
+QUESTION: who's managed to commit their fix to a new branch?
 Yes/No

 ::::::::::::::::::::::::::::::::::::: keypoints